azhadsyed/housing/README.md

 - [ ] add hover tips explaining what each variable means (see design of [SmartAsset Calculator](https://smartasset.com/taxes/income-taxes))
 - [ ] Article: Interesting Things I learned about rent in NYC

-Mean Encoding

-- [ ] Implement mean-target encoding with k-fold regularization for cat. variables

-Other

 - [ ] Visualize median price by zipcode in NYC
 - [ ] How different is a zipcode from the average of all the other touching zipcodes?